Program Details MOT1

-Biomass, like wood, crops or other plant-based materials, is an abundantly available natural resource that can replace fossil-based feedstocks like oil.
+Biomass, such as wood, crops or other plant-based materials, is an abundantly available natural resource that can replace fossil-based feedstocks like oil.

 In biorefineries, both biomass and biomass waste streams, such as plant-based waste from kitchens and gardens, can be converted into renewable basic building blocks.
-These can, in turn, be used to make safe, sustainable variants of traditional fossil-based products.
-This way, biomass can be used to produce all kinds of high-value and high-functionality products, from plastics to cosmetics.
+In turn, these can be used to make safe, sustainable variants of traditional fossil-based products.
+In this way, biomass can be used to produce all kinds of high-value and high-functionality products, from plastics to cosmetics.

-Replacing fossil-based feedstocks, like oil, with renewable raw materials, like biomass and biomass waste, reduces greenhouse gas emissions.
-Biobased chemistry is therefore a crucial pathway to make the Flemish industry carbon circular and low in CO2 by 2050.
+Replacing fossil-based feedstocks, e.g. oil, with renewable raw materials, such as biomass and biomass waste, reduces greenhouse gas emissions.
+Bio-based chemistry is therefore a crucial pathway to make the Flemish industry carbon circular and low in CO2 by 2050.